alexandros-lekkas/ibee-opencv-facial-recognition/README.md

 # IBEE OpenCV Facial Recognition
-## The code for my IB Diploma Extended Essay on legacy facial recognition using OpenCV in Python
+The code for my IB Diploma Extended Essay on legacy facial recognition using OpenCV in Python

-A comparison of legacy facila recognition on different CPU architecture
+## Why?

+Because I like CS